richarderikjohansson/mlsfetch/README.md

 To download the data you first have to search for the data as explained in the section above.
 To save it locally you simply type `download` in the prompt.

->>> [!warning] Download directory
+> [!CAUTION] Download directory

-As currently configured, the data will be downloaded into a directory named *MLS* located in your home directory.
+> As currently configured, the data will be downloaded into a directory named *MLS* located in your home directory.
   Please ensure that you do not already have a directory with that name that you wish to preserve.
 Future versions of this software will allow users to specify a custom download location.
->>>

 To exit the software simply type `exit` in the prompt